LetspingLetsPing

 Agents can register without a human account via a one-time signup token that provisions an organization, a project, and an API key in a single atomic operation.
 This is the entry point for fully autonomous agent onboarding.

-II.
+IV.
 Behavioral enforcement: Markov-chain profiling

 The behavioral engine learns what "normal" looks like for each agent by building a first-order Markov chain over payload structure.
 Each ingest call is reduced to a skeleton hash — a fingerprint of the JSON key structure, stripped of values.
 The skeleton hash becomes a node in a per-agent, per-service transition matrix stored in Redis.